 These days, you'll discover a chill beach vibe with plenty of small cafes and warungs.
 There's a main street wrapping along the coastline which is the perfect place to explore if you feel like beach hopping.

 While you can catch a wave on a good day, the Senggigi beaches are more reserved for chilling, with calm, clear waters.
 Nevertheless, it's one of my favorite coastlines in Indonesia, and definitely worth an entry on your list of Lombok things to do and places to visit.

 4. Visit the Tete Batu Rice Terraces

 I've said it before but, Tete Batu is as close to Ubud as you'll get on Lombok.
 Complete with rice terraces, small cafes, waterfalls, and short hikes, Tete Batu is one of the most scenic Lombok tourist attractions.

-Tete Batu is a small village which is the best place on Lombok to relax and unwind.
-Here, you’ll also catch a great view of Rinjani but there are also plenty of opportunities for waterfall chasing.
+Tete Batu is a small village that is the best place on Lombok to relax and unwind.
+Here, you'll also catch a great view of Rinjani but there are also plenty of opportunities for waterfall chasing.

 5. Visit The Gili Islands